 Most importantly, make it a priority!
 If you’re both planners, then put it on the calendar.
 But if scheduling the talk ahead of time will add negative anticipation and tension, then just let it happen naturally when the time’s right.
 That’s totally up to you.

 If you’re married to a reluctant spouse who isn’t quite ready to get your financial life in order, then we believe these tips will help.
 Remember: pay attention to your words, tone and timing, and we think you’ll take a huge step toward strengthening your relationship and improving your money situation.

-If you need additional help with your family’s finances, you may need to seek the assistance of a Financial Coach.
-Get in touch with a Dave Ramsey trained Financial Coach today.
+If you need additional help with your family’s finances, you may need to find a financial coach.
+Get in touch with a Dave Ramsey-trained financial coach today.